This post may contain affiliate links which won’t change your price but will share some commission.

 - Don’t try brining a Kosher turkey.
 It already has higher salt content than normal.

 - Remember that there is no need to salt the turkey after brining it.
-It will already have absorbed a significant amount of salt from the brine solution, and any drippings that you use for gravy will already have a good amount of salt to them, so you may not need any additional salt.
+It absorb a significant amount of salt from the brine solution, and any drippings for gravy will already have a good amount of salt to them, so you may not need any additional salt.

 - Be sure to put the turkey into the brine solution with the breast side down for the best penetration.
-If your brine doesn’t quite cover your turkey, you can rotate it partway through brining for even coverage.
+If your turkey brine doesn’t quite cover your bird, then rotate it partway through brining for even coverage.

 More Recipes for your Thanksgiving Table